Notes for before and after getting AI-900, AI-100, AI-102 certified, as we automate AI workflows in the Azure PaaS cloud

 First setup development environments:

-- Visual Studio Code and add-ons for C#, Python,
+- Visual Studio Code and add-ons for C# and Python,

 - NodeJs for Bot Framework Composer and Bot Framework Emulator